jakobhviid/Dashboard-Interface-Docker/README.md

 #### Required environment variables
 - `DASHBOARDI_UI_PORT`: The port on which the graphical interface will run.
 - `DASHBOARDI_SOCKET_SERVER_PORT`: The port on which the socket server will run.
 - `DASHBOARDI_API_KEY`: The API key to use.
 This API Key provides access to the http server inside the image for user management.
 With this it's possible to create new users with access to the interface.
-Store it safely.
+Store it safely!
 - `DASHBOARDI_POSTGRES_CONNECTION_STRING`: The connection string for a postgres database.
 The database is crucial in order to collect data for container statistics and alerts.
+- `DASHBOARDI_JWT_KEY`: The JSON Web Token key to use.
+Everyone with access to this key has access to the whole application.
+Store it safely!
 #### Optional environment variables
 - `DASHBOARDI_KAFKA_URL`: Comma seperated list of one or more kafka urls.
 It will default to cfei's own kafka cluster 'kafka1.cfei.dk:9092,kafka2.cfei.dk:9092,kafka3.cfei.dk:9092'.
+- `DASHBOARDI_INIT_USER_EMAIL`: Used if you want to create a user during container startup which can be used in the interface
+- `DASHBAORDI_INIT_PASSWORD`: Used if you want to create a user during container startup which can be used in the interface

 # CFEI Kafka / Zookeper stack guide
 The stack consists of multiple elements, which combined creates a robust kafka & zookeeper cluster alongside a user friendly admin tool to manage the clusters.
 This includes both cluster health & notifications but most importantly it has the ability to grant/limit access to the cluster.

+In this guide two different approaches are described.
+The first is the recommended approach where you at minimum have 4 servers.
+Where you afterwards are able to extend the zookeeper & kafka cluster by adding more servers.

+The other approach is if you only have a single server.
+It is not recommended, but can be great in development situations.

 ## Step by step multiple servers (recommended)
 For the following steps you need to have access to minimum 4 servers ('server1', 'server2', 'server3', 'server4') which all pass requirements described in [server setup](#server-setup).

-#### Server1:
+#### Step 1:
-On this server we will install Dashboard-Interface alongside a postgres database Create a docker-compose file with the following contents:
+On **server1** we install Dashboard-Interface alongside a postgres database Create a docker-compose file with the following contents:
 ```
 version: "3"